 When calculating the economic capital required to cover risk exposures we apply a one-year risk assessment horizon.
 The included material risks and the limits set for each risk reflect the specific risk profile of the group and are based on the annually conducted risk inventory.
-These risks, which are described in detail in the following sections, are included in the internal capital adequacy calculation as follows:
+The following risks are included in the internal capital adequacy calculation:

-Material risk Quantification/treatment Credit risk, comprising: • customer credit risk • counterparty risk • country risk Portfolio model based on a Monte Carlo simulation (VaR) Foreign currency risk Monte Carlo simulation (VaR) Interest rate risk Historical simulation (VaR) Operational risk Quantitative model based on a Monte Carlo simulation Business risk Internal capital model (business VaR) Funding risk Qualified expert assessment Model risk Qualified expert assessment
+Material risk Quantification/treatment Credit risk, comprising: • customer credit risk • counterparty risk • country risk Portfolio model based on a Monte Carlo simulation (VaR) Foreign currency risk Monte Carlo simulation (VaR) Interest rate risk Historical simulation (VaR) Operational risk Quantitative model based on a Monte Carlo simulation Business risk Analytical method (Business VaR) Funding risk Qualified expert assessment Model risk Qualified expert assessment

-The group's risk-taking potential (RTP) in the gone concern approach, defined as the consolidated group equity (net of intangibles, minority interests and deferred tax assets) plus ProCredit Holding's subordinated debt, amounted to EUR 775 million as of the end of December 2016.
+The group's risk-taking potential (RTP) in the gone concern approach, defined as the consolidated group equity (net of intangibles, minority interests and deferred tax assets) plus ProCredit Holding's subordinated debt, amounted to EUR 752 million as of the end of December 2017.
 At the end of 2016, the Management set the Resources Available to Cover Risk (RAtCR) at an amount of EUR 675 million, applicable for one year.
 This reflects the maximum acceptable risk amount for the ProCredit group; moreover, taking account for the conservative risk tolerance, it was set significantly below the group's RTP in order to ensure the existence of a sufficient security buffer.
 The RAtCR is then, on the basis of the risk appetite, distributed among the individually quantifiable risks once per year.
-The economic capital needed to cover the risks is compared monthly with the overall capital available for each risk and for covering all risks.
+The economic capital required to cover the risks is compared monthly with the capital available for each risk and for covering all risks.

-The table below shows the distribution of RAtCR among the different risks and the limit utilisation as of end-December 2016.
-As the models used to quantify the risk positions have been developed further and changes have been made to the limit system, it is not possible to make direct comparisons with figures from the previous year.
-In the standard scenario, which under the gone concern approach is calculated with a 99.9 % confidence level, the ProCredit group needs 74.1% of its RAtCR and 64.6% of its RTP to cover its risk profile.
+The table below shows the distribution of RAtCR among the different risks and the limit utilisation as of end-December 2017.
+In the standard scenario, which under the gone concern approach is calculated with a 99.9% confidence level, the ProCredit group needs 71.3% of its RAtCR and 63.9% of its RTP to cover its risk profile.